E The Weekly Track – Dog Days

 Question for the Week Ahead: Is US growth in 3Q going to reflect a hit to confidence?
 The markets ended last week with an upbeat mood.
 This reflected hope that Trump would back down from extreme tit-for-tat tariffs – as the fear of a global conflict over trade turns real.
 July 1 brings Canada tariffs, July 6 brings Trumps decision on China and likely retaliation.
 The Friday rally also reflected hope that the worst case for Italy and Merkel were wrong and that the markets would see a longer summer.
 Value in carry and EM remains a key hope for many that witness the significant pain in EM FX, stocks and bonds in 2Q.
 The biggest issue for many investors is in the US outperformance in growth and so in the FOMC rate hiking to continue.
 This feedback loop of geopolitical fears to consumer confidence is essential to getting 3Q trading right.
 The hit of US confidence in 2Q was minor and while many will make the slower personal spending an issue for 2Q growth – the rate is still well over 3.5% in most now casting models with some still over 5%.

-The cost of energy in 3Q seems to be the big issue to watch as it bleeds into inflation and into how central bankers react.
+The cost of energy in 3Q seems to be the big issue to watch as it bleeds into and into how central bankers react.
 The US PCE/CPI are both over the FOMC target.
 If the jobs report in the week ahead proves to be strong the room for the FOMC to pause because the rest of the world is squeamish over US trade policy or because of political noise at home becomes less important.
-The risks for the week ahead revolve around the data, the way the FOMC reacts to it and the confidence of and the consumer to put it all into perspective.
+The risks for the week ahead revolve around the data, the way the FOMC reacts to it and the confidence of business and the consumer to put it all into perspective.

 Print Friendly, PDF & Email